papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Karis Averaging for Motion Vectors
 ----------------------------------

-In temporal upsampling, "pulsation" occurs when a filter's selection jumps abruptly between different windows across frames.
-A standard minimum-variance selection can be highly sensitive to noise, causing these sudden temporal discontinuities.
+In temporal upsampling, pulsation occurs when filter selection jumps abruptly between windows across frames.
+Standard minimum-variance selection, being noise-sensitive, causes sudden temporal discontinuities.

-To mitigate this, we implement a variance-weighted averaging technique inspired by CBloom's Karis averaging.
-While traditional Karis averaging uses brightness to detect pulsating areas, our adaptation employs pixel variances to infer local stability.
-This approach works by weighting each side window's contribution based on its variance: windows with higher variance (less directional consistency) contribute more to the final average.
-This effectively prevents pulsating regions during temporal upsampling by ensuring smooth transitions between frames.
+To mitigate pulsation, we implement variance-weighted averaging inspired by CBloom's Karis averaging.
+While traditional Karis averaging uses brightness to detect pulsating areas, our adaptation uses pixel variances to infer local stability.
+Each side window's contribution is weighted by its variance: windows with higher variance (less directional consistency) contribute more.
+This prevents pulsating regions during temporal upsampling by ensuring smooth frame transitions.

-The influence weight for each side window (:math:`w_{\mathrm{influence}} = \mathrm{GetCovarianceCoherenceInverse\_Sq}(\boldsymbol{\mu}_{\mathrm{window}}, \boldsymbol{\Sigma}_{\mathrm{window}})`) ensures that the contribution of each side window is proportional to its directional inconsistency.
-This results in smoother and more coherent upsampled motion vectors.
+The influence weight :math:`w_{\mathrm{influence}} = \mathrm{GetCovarianceCoherenceInverse\_Sq}(\boldsymbol{\mu}_{\mathrm{window}}, \boldsymbol{\Sigma}_{\mathrm{window}})` ensures each side window's contribution scales with its directional inconsistency, producing smoother, more coherent upsampled motion vectors.

 Using Image Pyramids
 --------------------

 A multilevel scheme employs an image pyramid for recursive upsampling.
-Instead of a single-step upsampling operation, the algorithm increases resolution incrementally (e.g., in :math:`2 \times 2` stages).
+Instead of a single-step operation, the algorithm increases resolution incrementally (e.g., in :math:`2 \times 2` stages).

 At each pyramid level, the adaptive side-window bilateral filter is applied to the current resolution.
-This recursive refinement minimizes aliasing artifacts and reduces the overall computational cost compared to a single-step high-resolution filter.
+This recursive refinement minimizes aliasing artifacts and reduces computational cost compared to single-step high-resolution filtering.

 Multilevel Adaptive Side-Window Bilateral Upsampling
 ----------------------------------------------------

 The proposed technique integrates the following components:

-* **Adaptive Weighting**: Dynamically adjusts the filter's range parameters based on local image coherence.
+* **Adaptive Weighting**: Dynamically adjusts range parameters based on local image coherence.
-* **Side Window Filtering**: Evaluates multiple shifted windows to identify the one that best aligns with the target pixel.
+* **Side Window Filtering**: Evaluates multiple shifted windows to identify the one best aligned with the target pixel.
 * **Image Pyramids**: Employs recursive upsampling to optimize computational efficiency.

 The updated implementation incorporates covariance-based coherence weighting for more accurate edge-aware upsampling.